-Ken has advised clients on a wide range of cases, including accounting and financial fraud, insider trading, cryptocurrency and initial coin offerings, money laundering, health care fraud, and tax fraud, and civil matters like the False Claims Act (FCA) and asset seizures and forfeitures.
+Ken advises clients on accounting and financial fraud, insider trading, cryptocurrency and initial coin offerings, money laundering, health care fraud, tax fraud, and civil matters like the False Claims Act (FCA) and asset seizures and forfeitures.

-Ken is an experienced trial and appellate lawyer.
-He has successfully tried multiple jury and bench trials in federal district court and in SEC Administrative Proceedings, and argued numerous appeals before the U.S. Court of Appeals for the Seventh Circuit.
+He is an experienced trial and appellate lawyer, having successfully tried multiple jury and bench trials in federal district court and in SEC Administrative Proceedings, and has argued numerous appeals before the U.S. Court of Appeals for the Seventh Circuit.

-Ken is a skilled and experienced investigator.
-He has been called on to lead internal investigations for private companies and public agencies including whistleblower allegations, conflicts of interest, and employee theft.
+As an investigator, Ken has been called on to lead internal investigations for private companies and public agencies including whistleblower allegations, conflicts of interest, and employee theft.

-Ken was an Assistant U.S. Attorney for nearly ten years, and specialized in complex fraud cases in the Securities and Commodities Fraud Section.
-Ken tried multiple criminal cases as the first chair trial attorney.
-He led a number of significant investigations and prosecutions involving the federal securities and commodities laws, insider trading, Foreign Corrupt Practices Act (FCPA), bribery, forfeiture, money laundering, obstruction of justice, perjury, trade secret theft, and bank, financial, health care, tax, and wire fraud.
+Prior to joining Hinshaw, Ken tried multiple criminal cases as the first chair trial attorney with the U.S. Attorney’s Office in Chicago.
+He regularly handled complex fraud cases in the Securities and Commodities Fraud Section.
+Ken led a number of significant investigations and prosecutions involving the federal securities and commodities laws, insider trading, Foreign Corrupt Practices Act (FCPA), bribery, forfeiture, money laundering, obstruction of justice, perjury, trade secret theft, and bank, financial, health care, tax, and wire fraud.
 Ken oversaw the U.S. Attorney Office's bankruptcy fraud program.
-He argued numerous appeals before the U.S. Court of Appeals as an Assistant U.S. Attorney.

 During law school Ken served as a judicial intern to the Honorable Wayne R. Anderson, U.S. District Court, Northern District of Illinois.